 The development must notify OHFA of any substantial changes in plans, scope, or materials that are contemplated after submitting 80 percent plans and throughout construction of the project.
 This includes any damages, fires, or environmental issues that adversely impact the project, project completion or occupancy.
-Notifications must be made through the existing Quarterly Construction Monitoring report form, which will be updated to include an option for Notification of Construction Changes.
-OHFA staff will provide a response within two weeks.
+Notifications must be made through the existing constructionmonitoring@ohiohome.org mailbox.
+When a change order is submitted it should include the related G702 and G703.OHFA staff will provide a response within two weeks.